Sun Country Airlines | Orlando

 Orlando, FL 32801

-[Sep 24-26 2011] If you’ve never celebrated Mexican Independence Day before, drop by Lake Eola Park on September 25 and you’re sure to observe it every year after.
-The blend of perfect weather, convivial crowds, exquisite food and truly electrifying live entertainment that you won’t find elsewhere will make for an unforgettable experience.
+[September 2015] If you’ve never celebrated Mexican Independence Day before, drop by Lake Eola Park in mid- September and you’re sure to observe it every year after.
+The blend of perfect weather, convivial crowds, exquisite food and electrifying live entertainment you won’t find elsewhere makes for an unforgettable experience.

 Mickey’s Very Merry Christmas Party